Machu Picchu without the tourist crowds? It’s possible!

 And so, we wandered.
 For the next hour we just explored, laughing at the acrobatic chinchillas rolling around on the dusty paths and the llamas dismissing our presence as they searched for green grass to munch.
 We took some time apart and sat by ourselves listening to nothing, not even the wind stirring.

-Eventually a falling pebble would bring to my attention a rock climbing llama, as it looked up and briefly made eye contact before going back to its meal.
+Eventually, a falling pebble would bring to my attention a rock climbing llama, as it looked up and briefly made eye contact before going back to its grassy meal.
 It was like sitting in a postcard, a little bit incomprehensible, a little bit awe-inspiring, but a completely unique and rare experience that will never be forgotten. $800 very well spent!